 About D. Eryl Davies

 Eryl Davies is an elder at Heath Evangelical church, Cardiff and a member of the Management Board of the Evangelical Movement of Wales.
 He pastored churches in South and North Wales before becoming the first principal of what is now Union School of Theology.
-He continues to serve churches and conferences and to write.
+He continues to serve churches, supervise research students and to write.
+He enjoys family, sport and reading, including Intelligence history .